mclaughlin-d/rover-work-sample/README.md

 ### RoverSerial
 The Rover team has worked with a custom serial protocol, called RoverSerial, built on top of MBedOS's serial protocols (USBSerial and UnbufferedSerial).
 This library works by defining a single 'struct' message type for each direction of the serial communication, which is the only type of message that can be sent over serial.

+### XBoxControllerState
+The Rover team uses a custom utility class (not written by me) to use joysticks in our ROS layer.